seebs/enfiltrate/ReadMe.txt

 	  be field:value.
-The relation used defaults to ==, unless there are other rules for the specific field in the category-specific information.  ('generic' has a rule that the field 'name' implies a 'match' operator.)
+The relation used defaults to ==, unless there are other rules for the specific field in the category-specific information.  ('generic' has a rule that the field 'name' implies a '~' operator.)
+	* If there's no colons, it's checked for whether it might look like field<op>value, where <op> is one of the operators recognized.
+Whitespace surrounding <op> is discarded.
+The "match" operator isn't recognized, but "~" is.
-	* If there are no colons, it is understood to be a value, with field 'name' and operator 'match'.
+	* If there are no colons, it is understood to be a value, with field 'name' and operator '~'.

+RELATIONAL OPERATORS:
+	==, =
+		equality
+	!=, ~=
+		inequality
+	<, >, <=, >=
+		less-than/greater-than (or equal)
+	match, ~
+		string.match(field, value)
+		Note that "value" is actually a lua pattern.

 FILTER OPS:
 	filter:save()